Eating Disorder Therapy in Pennsylvania

 Eating Disorder Symptoms

 Eating disorders are serious mental and physical illnesses.
+Eating disorders are complex conditions that require a multifaceted approach to treatment.
 They can impact people of all ages, genders, races, backgrounds, and body types.
 However, eating disorders are treatable illnesses, but many times go unrecognized for long periods of time.
-There are many different types of eating disorders, including disordered eating, which impacts approximately 75% of people who identify as women.

-Common symptoms that people struggling with an eating disorder, or disordered eating,might include:
+Common symptoms that people struggling with an eating disorder, or disordered eating, might include:

 • A preoccupation with body size and food, including calories, and macronutrients